FTBpro/count-von-count/README.md

 # General Overview

 Count-von-Count is a web server that uses Redis as a database.
 When a client wants to tell the server on an event that should be counted, he calls it in the following format: <server_ip>/<action_name>?<params>.
-This calls always return a 1X1 empty pixel, to reduce the overhead in calling it form javascripts clients.
+This calls always return a 1X1 empty pixel, for reducing the overhead in calling it form javascripts clients.
-A configuration file, von_vount.config which is defined in the server, sets the rules of the counting - what to update for each action.
+A configuration file, [von_vount.config](#counting-configuration), which is defined in the server, sets the rules of the counting - what to update for each action.
 The updates are synchronously commited to the dababase.
 The sever also has an api for retrieving the data.

 #Installation

 1. Install redis-server (apt-get install redis-server).
 You can also use one of your previously installed servers.
-2. Download and install [OpenResty](http://openresty.org/#install). use default settings and directory structure!
+2. Download and install [OpenResty](http://openresty.org/#install).
+Use default settings and directory structure!
-3. clone count-von-count.
+3. Clone count-von-count.
 4. If you are not using Redis with his default settings (localhost, port 6479), update `config/system.config` file with the Redis server ip and port.
 5. Edit openresty's nginx.conf file (by default its in /usr/local/openresty/nginx/conf)
    * add `worker_rlimit_nofile 30000;` at the top level